BitFunnel/NativeJIT/README.md

 The compiler was developed by the [Bing](http://www.bing.com/) team for use in the Bing search engine.
 One important use is scoring documents containing keywords that match a user's query.
-The scoring process attempts to gauge how well each document matches the user's intent, and as such, depends on the specifics of how the query was phrased.
+The scoring process attempts to gauge how well each document matches the user's intent, and as such, depends on the specifics of how each query was phrased.
 Bing formulates a custom expression for each query and then uses NativeJIT to compile the expression into x64 code that will be run on a large set of candidate documents spread across a cluster of